-In creating the original recipe, the ATK team said they wanted a brownie with a flaky top, chewy sides and a “velvety” fudge texture.
+In creating the original recipe, the CI team said they wanted a brownie with a flaky top, chewy sides and a “velvety” fudge texture.
 Mission accomplished.
 These were excellent – maybe the best brownies I’ve ever made.

 - 5 oz semi-sweet chocolate (Scharffen Berger 70% Cacao Bittersweet) (290 grams)